 Today, efforts are underway in many different forms that restrict the purchase, sale and transfer of tickets.
 The result is harmful - season ticket holders are losing their tickets, concertgoers are being required to wait in line at will-call to present their ID instead of a using a print-at-home ticket, and many others are being forced to use a single resale site that imposes more fees and minimum pricing regardless of actual market value.
 The list goes on.
 These are some of the issues at play:

 Event promoters and venues commonly place “holds” on large numbers of tickets before they go on sale to the public.
 It has been revealed that more than half of tickets are set aside for performers, fan clubs and the ticket-sellers themselves, only to be then sold (sometimes immediately) elsewhere at prices higher than face value.
 To be fair, the number of held tickets not being made available to the public at initial sale should be fully disclosed prior to public sale in order to permit fully-informed consumer decisions.
 Some lawmakers (federal and state) are calling for more transparency around this issue.
+This is not just a matter of transparency, as holdbacks support a system called “slow ticketing” where tickets are slowly offered for sale in a manipulative way that maintains higher demand and higher prices.
+Holdbacks and slow ticketing create artificial scarcity, where an event may appear to be sold-out or in high demand, when in reality there are many more tickets.
+It’s a deceptive marketing practice that should end.

 Some performers, promoters and venues use paperless tickets which require the credit card holder who purchased them to show the card and ID at the door of the event.
 This impedes the right of the ticket owner to employ them as desired: perhaps to sell them, or to give them away, for instance, if it proves impossible to attend the event.
 They claim this is to reduce fraud, when in reality it's merely a scheme to restrict your right to sell or transfer your tickets.
+Fortunately, six states have passed laws that require consumers be offered a freely transferable ticket option (meaning not mobile-only and not locked to one specific ticketing platform or system, such as Ticketmaster or AXS).
+These states include Colorado, Connecticut, Illinois, New York, Utah, and Virginia.

 Ticket Cancellations / Non-Renewal of Season Tickets

 Some sports teams are cancelling, threatening to cancel, or choosing not renew accounts of season ticket holders that they believe are reselling tickets.
 This is unfair and punishes the most vested ticket holders of a team!
 Many season ticket holders cannot attend every game so they may give them away or sell some, others may resell a portion of their tickets as a means to afford their full ticket package.
 Reselling tickets that would otherwise go unused puts a fan in the seat - a win-win situation when you consider attendees at live events tend to make purchases at concessions.
 Plus, a team should prefer filled seats over empty seats.
 Importantly, these tickets are being resold, not sold for the first time, meaning the team has already been paid the price of the ticket package plus any associated fees.
+The same practice occurs in live music too, where large, powerful companies contracted by venues or concert promoters to sell tickets arbitrarily use technology to cancel consumers' tickets long after they are purchased.

 Resale Platform Exclusivity